-A) The first option is to turn off Quick Access immediately after entering the Meet and then manually invite each student by clicking the People icon (in the upper right corner) and then selecting Add people to send invites to each student.

-B) The second option is to wait until all invited students have joined the Meet and then turn off Quick Access in order to "lock" the meeting and prevent any uninvited users from entering.
+- A) The first option is to turn off Quick Access immediately after entering the Meet and then manually invite each student by clicking the People icon (in the upper right corner) and then selecting Add people to send invites to each student. - B) The second option is to wait until all invited students have joined the Meet and then turn off Quick Access in order to "lock" the meeting and prevent any uninvited users from entering.

-The Quick Access option can also be toggled off in a scheduled Meet (one that has been created as an event on Google Calendar).
-You should immediately enter the Meet after creating the event, turn off Quick Access, and then close the Meet.
+The Quick Access option can also be toggled off in a scheduled Meet (one that has been created as an Event on Google Calendar).
+You should immediately enter the Meet after creating the Event, turn off Quick Access, and then close the Meet.
 After this, students will not be able to access the Meet without you first being present.
+However, this logic will not apply to students who have been invited via the Calendar Event.
+Therefore, it will still be important to only invite students once in the Meet.